Roll20/roll20-beacon-sheets/sheets/example-sheet/README.md

 This will run the vite server, with the default port and environment set to development.
 What this means is that the project will read a mock Relay that allows you to open your project in any web browser by going to `http://localhost:5173`.

-This is useful when you do not have access to the Roll20 website or would like to work on parts of your project that do not require a connect to the VTT or Roll20 Characters.
+This is useful when you do not have access to the Roll20 website or would like to work on parts of your project that do not depend on a connect to the VTT or Roll20 Characters.
 Such as when working on stying, mocking up environment, building Vue components, testing functionality, etc..

-While in development mode, you will not be able to save or access exisiting character data, or use the Beacon SDK functions that depend on VTT or Roll20 Characters functionality such as dice rolling and token manipulation.
+While in development mode, you will not be able to save or access existing character data, or use the Beacon SDK functions that depend on VTT or Roll20 Characters functionality such as dice rolling and token manipulation.

 ### Sandbox development
 ```sh